Updated: Aug 1

 Shawn and Bryan

 Disclaimer: We are long Sunsine at an average price of $0.38.
-This is not a buy recommendation, this is only for educational and discussion purposes.
+This article is not an investment (buy/hold/sell or otherwise) recommendation, this is only for educational and discussion purposes.
+This article is not tailored to the specific circumstances of any reader.
+I/we/The Snowball do/does not purport to be in the business of providing financial advice and the contents of the article should not be regarded as such.